 2. Determine the Code of Construction and Quality Requirements

-When you have a good grasp of requirements that you need for your steel tank, the next step is to consider the governing code or standards.
-Depending upon how you will use the tank it must meet certain requirements and standards.
-There are several to choose from, including but not limited to: API 650, API 620, AWWA D100, UL 142 and UL 2085 to name a few.
-The design criteria will most likely determine the selection of the code but don’t overlook that some codes are broader in scope than others.
+There are several to choose from, including but not limited to: API 650, API 620, AWWA D100, UL 142, and UL 2085 to name a few.
+The design criteria will most likely determine the selection of the shop built tank code, but don’t overlook that some codes are broader in scope than others.

-Selecting the incorrect code can add unnecessary cost to your project.
-Some standards do not require compliance to a welding code or certified welders.
 API 650 can be used for a wide variety of products and has Annexes that provide a wide range of variances and requirements.
-Understanding these variables is essential, and your fabricator and engineer can help you decipher what code is necessary.

 3. Find a Quality Fabricator